-- This folder contains template structures which, when combined with values, will generate valid Kuberetenes manifest files for Hyperledger-Besu node implementation. - This folder contains following template files for node implementation - helpers.tpl

-This file doesn't output a Kubernets manifest file as it begins with underscore ().
-And it's a place to put template helpers that we can re-use throught the chart.
-That file is the default location for template partials, as we have defined a template to encapsulate a Kubernets block label for node.

-The configmap contains the genesis file data encoded in base64 format.

-This file is used as a basic manifest for creating a Kubernetes deployment.
+- This folder contains template structures which when combined with values, will generate valid Kuberetenes manifest files for Hyperledger-Besu node implementation. - This folder contains following template files for node implementation - helpers.tpl This file doesn't output a Kubernets manifest file as it begins with underscore ().
+And its a place to put template helpers that we can re-use throught the chart.
+That file is the default location for template partials, as we have defined a template to encapsulate a Kuberntes block label for node. - configmap.yaml The configmap contains the genesis file data encoded in base64 format. - deployment.yaml This file is used a basic manifest for creating a Kubernetes deployment.
 For the node, this file creates a deployment.
-The file defines where containers are defined and the respective Hyperledger-Besu images.
-It also contain the initial containers where the crypto material is fetched from the vault.

-This template is used as a basic manifest for creating service enpoints for our deployment.
+The file defines where containers are defined and the respective HyperledgerBesu images.
+It also contain the initial containers where the crypto material is fetched from the vault. - service.yaml This tempalate is used to a basic manifest for creating service enpoints for our deployment.
 This service.yaml creates enpoints for the besu node.